codeonlyjs/website/content/guide/routerBasics.md

 ## Next Steps

-For many single page apps, what's been described above is enough.

-Also, the CodeOnly single page project generator will automatically configure all this for you.
+For many single page apps, what's been described above is enough and if you use the CodeOnly project generator to create a single-page app it will setup all this for you automatically.

 For more complex setups though, let's dig into [the details](routerDetails)...